bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

    Wrapping process elements into an embedded subprocess does not influence the functionality of most process elements.
-But the wrapping influences the way process elements are addressed by Axon.ivy.
+But the wrapping influences the way process elements are addressed by Axon Ivy.
 This may cause incompatibilities with older versions of the process and will hinder you to deploy such a process over an already deployed older version of the process.
 The process elements that may cause such incompatibilities are: